Wizek/loadr/README.md

     "require folder/";

-Once you have loadr running locally and some scripts in `./packages`, you can use them like you would the [CDN][cdn-style] *(read it to understand what to do next)*, just with the different domain and port:
+Once you have loadr running locally and some scripts in `./packages`, you can use them like you would the cdn way, just with the different domain and port:

     <script src="http://localhost:3333/load?packages=
       foo
       folder/
     "></script>

+*Note:* [lean more about the CDN-style][cdn-style] for more information on how to use loadr once you have your local version set up.